-Grounding involves making a conducting connection betwen the metal parts of the generator set or one of its electrical circuits and the earth.
+Grounding involves making a conducting connection between the metal parts of the generator set or one of its electrical circuits and the earth.
 The design and installation of a grounding system is affected by many factors such as use of multiple transformers, ground fault protection requirements, and physical location of the generator.
 Follow the recommendations of the consulting engineer when installing the grounding system.

-warning It is extremely important for life safety that bonding and equipment grounding be properly done.
+Contact with electrically "hot" equipment might result in severe personal injury or death.
+It is extremely important that bonding and equipment grounding be properly done.
 All metallic parts which could become energized under abnormal conditions must be properly grounded.